eaplab/RaSeedGAN/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## **Funding**
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 949085).

 ## **License**
 Creative Commons Attribution 4.0 International.
 See LICENSE.md for further details.